SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity displays operations at the level of individual devices and across all devices:

-* Click the Control tab in the details of a particular device to see the operations of this specific device.
+* Click the "Control" tab in the details of a particular device to see the operations of this specific device.
-* Click Device control in the Overview menu in the navigator to see the operations for all devices.
+* Click "Device control" in the "Overview" menu in the navigator to see the operations for all devices.

 ![Device Control](/guides/users-guide/DeviceManagement/DevMgmt_DeviceControl.png)